nolannguyentran/ECE480-TeamTissue/README.md

 frames folder
 contains all landing pages of the GUI such as those for displaying the home screen, current jobs running, settings page, test selection and input, etc.

 With Python modules, a module can be imported into another module, carrying all the functions and code with it.
-For example, in gui_be.py, at the top of the file, with a statement of “import motor.py” will inherit all of the function and code of motor.py into gui_be.py.
 This organization helps create modular code which not only satisfies one of the project’s needs but also conducive to best software development practices such as encapsulation and abstraction.